RoelVanderPaal/roelvanderpaal.github.io/_posts/2017-01-29-Apache-Kafka-notes.md

 Besided a value, each record in Kafka can also have an optional key.
 With the Kafka Streams API it is possible to filter on key.

 ### Kafka Streams
+In the Kafka Streams API you can find `KStream` and `KTable`, which are dual concepts as explained in the following articles:
 <https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/>
 <http://docs.confluent.io/3.1.2/streams/index.html>